Stan Hochman

-Stan Hochman (October 15, 1928 – April 9, 2015), was a sportswriter who covered the Philadelphia Phillies for the Philadelphia Daily News.
+Stan Hochman (October 15, 1928 – April 9, 2015) was an American sportswriter who covered the Philadelphia Phillies for the Philadelphia Daily News.
 He was a voting member of the Baseball Writers' Association of America (BBWAA), whose main task is to vote on candidates for induction into the National Baseball Hall of Fame.
 Other newspapers Hochman worked for include the Brownsville Herald, Corpus Christi Caller-Times, Waco News-Tribune, and San Bernardino Sun.

 Early life

 Hochman was born on October 15, 1928, in Brooklyn, New York.
 He attended New York University, where he earned his bachelor's degree in 1948, and his master's degree in 1949.
 He served in the U.S. Army from 1951 to 1953.
 Hochman's career at the Daily News began on June 9, 1959, and he spent 55 years covering not just the Phillies, but everything sports, in what was to be his adopted hometown — and the town loved him back for it.